 We have to admit we had a lot of fun perving over these dream machines as we put this list together.
-Admittedly, these photos are probably the closest we’ll ever get to owning any of these fantastic motorbikes, but it can’t hurt to look.
+Admittedly these photos are probably the closest we’ll ever get to owning any of these amazing motorbikes, but it can’t hurt to look.

 So let’s count down the most expensive bikes on sale on the planet.
-Prices are in US dollars with Indian rupees in brackets.
+Prices are in US Dollars.

-Ecosse was intended to revolutionise motorbike design.
+Ecosse top the list with a bike that was intended to revolutionise motorbike design.
 It was the brainchild of Dick Glover, technical director of McLaren Automotive.
 Glover reasoned that instead of relying on raw power, he’d use F1 technology to improve performance.
 He applied new materials to strip away the weight and improve aerodynamics and electronics to improve handling and performance.
 The only thing he couldn’t optimise was the price tag, so for now, the future of motorbike design remains ahead of its time.